lavastrider/fullstack-hy2020.github.io/src/content/5/en/part5c.md

 #### 5.16: Blog list tests, step4

 Make a test for the new blog form.
-The test should check, that the form calls the event handler it received as props with the right details when a new blog is created.
+The test should check that the form calls the event handler it received as props with the right details when a new blog is created.

 </div>